HAS-Tools-2023/homework-nstrom01/Homework_Submissions/Weekly_Assignments/strom_hw13.md

 # WEEK 13 Reflection

+### Grade
+9/9
+Really nice work on this!
+Your organization and structure has improved greatly and I found this new version to be much easier to read.
+Your use of functions was really great and I like how you incorporated datetime functionality.

+I left you some comments throughout your code with suggestions for where you can make it a bit more concise.
+You are correct though figuring out how to organize and when to define variables is a bit of an art form and you will get better with practice.
+(Working with chatGPT is its own art form and its totally up to you whether you find it to be a value added or not and under what conditions)

+Three picture comments:
+1. I would not suggest wrapping the whole thing in a function because it actually makes it a bit harder to parse and understand.
+2. All the functions you made were great!
+Just be careful about setting default values in your function definitions that are actually variables.
+That makes it hard to use your functions other places.
+3. really nice job on documentation in your functions.
+In the future definite all your functions at the top of the script.

 ## Changes Made on Submitted Code
 I made the following changes on this weeks code from the last version
 - Style & Readability: I adhered to PEP8 style guide on this version.
 I used a linter and ensured specific things such as character line length, spacing, and indentation were followed.
 This helped readability, however some of the linter suggestions seemed a bit unnecessary as in they did not seem to improve readability, but I followed them for good practice.